 Hip adductor exercises will strengthen your inner thighs to help you perform better and feel better while reducing the risk of experiencing groin pain.
-Below we begin with the easiest hip adductor exercises then work through to the more advanced exercises.
+Below we begin with the easiest hip adductor exercises then work through to the more advanced exercises using equipment.

 After we run through the strengthening exercises, we will get into the stretches...